fouzdertech/business-suite-doc/settings/payment-gateways.md

 ## Installing Payment Gateway Plugins

-1. Purchase the desired plugin from CloudOnex Marketplace
+1. Purchase the desired plugin from FouzderIT Marketplace
 2. Download the plugin ZIP file
 3. Go to Plugins in your Business Suite
 4. Click "Upload Plugin"